 - The offtaker retains all of the RECs associated with the delivered energy, as long as that is specified in the contract.

 This type of structure is called a contract for difference (CFD).
 See the graphic below for an illustration.

 In this way, the seller is guaranteed a fixed price for the output it sells – which is critical for developers that are looking to finance new projects.
-The buyer, in return, retains the RECs and now has a hedge against increasing energy prices: as market prices (and retail rates) go up, so does the buyer’s VPPA revenue.
+These projects can be particularly attractive for buyers that want to contribute to the development of new renewable energy resources and that have electricity load that is widely dispersed.

 VPPAs are typically only available in organized markets such as a regional transmission organization (RTO) or independent system operator (ISO), which serve as third-party independent operators of the transmission system, ultimately responsible for the flow of electricity within its domain.
 This is for two important reasons.
 First, VPPAs require market liquidity – where the developer, an independent power producer (IPP), is permitted to sell its power directly into the grid.
 This is the case in RTO/ISO regions, but not necessarily so in a vertically integrated market where a single entity is responsible for the generation, transmission, and distribution of electricity.
 Second, the economics of a VPPA hinge on the difference between the floating market price and the VPPA price.
 RTO/ISO regions pay a uniform, transparent price (varying based on time and location).
 The floating market price, therefore, cannot be manipulated by the developer, creating a reliable dynamic for the VPPA financial settlement.

 Importantly, because no energy actually changes hands, the VPPA offtaker does not need to make any changes to how it purchases the electricity required for its operations.